 Following her marriage, Ellen Saunders continued as the Schoolmistress at the National School.
 The 1881 census captures 35 year old Ellen, described as a school mistress, living in Attleborough Road, Great Ellingham with her sons, William 9 and Ernest 7.
 The family have a visitor, 39 year old Ester (Esther) Hill.
 Ellen’s husband, Frederick is captured with his parents (now in their seventies) at Hill Common, Attleborough.
-He may, of course, only have been visiting his parents.
+He may, of course, only have been visiting his parents on census night.

 Ten years later, the census of 1891 finds Frederick and Ellen Saunders with their sons at South Farm, Snetterton.
 Frederick is described as a farmer but there is no occupation given for Ellen.
 Accordingly it is likely that Ellen was no longer teaching at the National School.

 Kelly’s Directory of 1896 mentions both the former British School and the former National School as being mixed ‘Board Schools’.
 John Field was Master of the former British School in Long Street, and ‘Miss Howlett’ at the former National School.

 It was in 1896 that the new Board School was built to accommodate 200 children, including the transfer of the children from the two schools in the village.
 John Field became the first Schoolmaster of the new Board Schools in Hingham Road.